-In addition to the competition and price discipline described above, the market for proprietary data products is also highly contestable because market entry is rapid, inexpensive and, based on Nasdaq's experience, profitable.
+In addition to the competition and price discipline described above, the market for proprietary data products is also highly contestable because market entry is rapid, inexpensive, and profitable.
 The history of electronic trading is replete with examples of entrants that swiftly grew into some of the largest electronic trading platforms and proprietary data producers: Archipelago, Bloomberg Tradebook, Island, RediBook, Attain, TracECN, BATS Trading and BATS/Direct Edge.
 A proliferation of dark pools and other ATSs operate profitably with fragmentary shares of consolidated market volume.

-Regulation NMS, by deregulating the market for proprietary data, has increased the competition of that market.
+Regulation NMS, by deregulating the market for proprietary data, has increased the contestability of that market.
 While BDs have previously published their proprietary data individually, Regulation NMS encourages market data vendors and BDs to produce proprietary products cooperatively in a manner never before possible.
 Multiple market data vendors already have the capability to aggregate data and disseminate it on a profitable scale, including Bloomberg and Thomson Reuters.
-In Europe, Cinnober aggregates and disseminates data from over 40 brokers and multilateral trading facilities.13 demonstrates the contestability of this aspect of the market.14 Given the demand for trade reporting services that is itself a by-product of the fierce competition for transaction executions - characterized notably by a proliferation of ATSs and BDs offering internalization - any unjustified price increase in the fees associated with trade reporting or TRF data would shift trade report volumes from one of the existing TRFs to the other15 and create incentives for other TRF operators to enter the space.
-Alternatively, because BDs reporting to TRFs are themselves free to consolidate the market data that they report, the market for over-the-counter data itself, separate and apart from the markets for execution and trade reporting services - is very competitive.
+In Europe, Cinnober aggregates and disseminates data from over 40 brokers and multilateral trading facilities.9

+In the case of TRFs, the rapid entry of several exchanges into this space in 2006-2007 following the development and Commission approval of the TRF structure demonstrates the contestability of this aspect of the market.
+Given the demand for trade reporting services that is itself a by-product of the fierce competition for transaction executions - characterized notably by a proliferation of ATSs and BDs offering internalization - any supra-competitive increase in the fees associated with trade reporting or TRF data would shift trade report volumes from one of the existing TRFs to the other and create incentives for other TRF operators to enter the space.

+Alternatively, because BDs reporting to TRFs are themselves free to consolidate the market data that they report, the market for over-the-counter data itself, separate and apart from the markets for execution and trade reporting services - is fully contestable.